-We now investigate whether future local government spending on public welfare and social services depends on the level of COVID-19 disease incidence in their community.
+We now investigate whether future local government spending on sanitation, sewage, and water depends on the level of COVID-19 disease incidence in their community.

-Our projections show that communities with a lower COVID-19 disease incidence are slightly more likely to project a spending increase.
-Among these communities, the net likelihood score is 6 points, whereas among communities with a higher disease incidence, the net likelihood score is 0.
+Our projections show that, on net, communities with a lower COVID-19 incidence project a decrease in spending, while communities with a higher disease incidence project an increase in spending.

 Figure 6.
-Localities with lower COVID-19 incidence slightly more likely to increase spending on public welfare and social services.
+A higher COVID-19 incidence is associated with a greater net likelihood of increasing spending on sanitation, sewage, and water.
 Each bar shows, by level of disease incidence, the difference in likelihoods (or "net likelihood") that annual spending increases vs decreases.
 Level of COVID-19 incidence is based on the number of cases per capita in the county at the time of the survey.